 Activity 2: Get some number writing practice with this Counting Crows printable.

 Activity 3: Crows are also extremely intelligent—science has found that they can even remember human faces for up to five years and they are one of the few animals that uses tools.
 This fact may have helped inspire the fable The Crow and the Pitcher by Aesop.
 Let’s read that here.
 This story also illustrates an important science principle called water displacement.
-Let’s bring it to life with this activity.
+Let’s bring it to life with a hands-on activity!

 ***Post contains affiliate links.
 If you make a purchase through a link, we may receive a small commission at no cost to you.
 Thank you for supporting our small business!***